Workshops

 Programs for children of ALL ages can take place in any space we have available to us.
 We will explore the definition, the pillars and the principles of forest and nature programs and how they can fit into the spaces we have.
 We will delve into the importance of loose parts and risky play in children’s growth and development in all developmental areas.
 There will also look at a variety of tools and how to use them with children.
 We will test our own comfort zones and explore how they impact children’s experiences.

-through Building Positive Relationships with Children and Coworkers
+…through Building Positive Relationships with Children and Coworkers

-WOW! that is a long title but its always on our minds!
+WOW!
+That is a long title, but it’s always on our minds!

 Whether you are new to the field or just feel like you need a refresher, it is always good to look at how others deal with challenging behaviours.

 We start by looking at what we believe about children and the people who care for them.
-From there we go on a journey exploring all the aspects of our programs that affect children’s behaviour both positive and negative and how we can assist them in growing in their relationships with others and themselves.
+From there, we go on a journey exploring all the aspects of our programs that affect children’s behaviour, both positive and negative and how we can assist them in growing in their relationships with others and themselves.

-Everything we do inside our programs we should be able to do outside!
+Everything we do inside our programs, we should be able to do outside!

 Let children explore housekeeping, art, block play, literature, science, sensory play… and anything else you can think of and ways to take it outdoors.
 There is a great movement in the child care community to reconnect to outside play and nature… let’s look at how this works and what we can dream up!